ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 If you wish, you can now delete storage account in `provisiongenie-deploy` resource group - In case you want/need to redeploy, you would need to recreate it to sucessfully run the deploy script.

-Congrats! 🧞 - You made it- We hope you enjoy ProvisionGenie
+Congrats! 🧞 - You made it- We hope you enjoy ProvisionGenie!